-There is no doubt producing an original podcast for your brand can have positive results but how do you determine the return on investment for your podcast?
+Producing an original podcast for your brand can grow your business and bottom line, but how do you determine the return on investment (ROI) for your podcast?

 This metric most frequently comes to mind for rating the success of your podcast.
 Higher listenership and downloads will positively affect ad revenue, reach, and the likelihood of engagement on your calls-to-action.

-However, large numbers of listeners are not necessary to have a “1,000 true fans.”
-If your podcast is hyper-niched, you will likely have less, but more dedicated listeners engaging in your show.
+However, large numbers of listeners are unnecessary to have a “1,000 true fans.”
+If your podcast is hyper-niched, you will likely have fewer, but more dedicated listeners engaging in your show.

-You may base the success of your podcast solely off of the revenue your sponsorships and ads generate.
-Your formula would probably look something like this:
+You could base your podcast’s success solely off of the revenue your sponsorships and ads generate.
+The formula would probably look something like this:

 Ad Revenue – Expenses = ROI

 (Ad Revenue – Expenses)/ Production Time = ROI

 And while ad ROI depends on many factors, a study published by the Guardian in 2023 found that listeners pay more attention to podcast ads than they do to TV or radio ads.
 And the benefits aren’t just in attention.
 The same study found that listeners are most likely to want to purchase an item they learned about from a podcast ad than from TV or radio ads.